 Unannounced Visits by Government Agents for Immigration Related Enforcement Actions

 This guidance is intended to describe the process to follow if Agents arrive unannounced on campus, so that the university may evaluate the situation in accordance with its policies and procedures.
-It is not intended as individual legal advice or to create a legal right in others to have the university follow this guidance.
+It is not intended as individual legal advice or to create a legal right for others to have the university follow this guidance.

 Included with this guidance are checklists to assist university offices in the event of such a visit.